We are in this

 What changes have the Memory Care Program implemented to keep COVID-19 from spreading?

 Staff is continually facilitating for residents to practice proper hand hygiene; hand sanitizers are always available; we are following cleaning and disinfection CDC guidelines.
-Staff is also re-enforcing social distancing and encouraging the residents that can stay in their rooms without representing a safety risk to do so.
+Staff is also re-enforcing social distancing and encouraging the residents to stay in their rooms if it does not represent a safety risk.

 I am concerned about my loved one’s neighbor has left the community and returned.
 What steps have been taken to prevent neighbors from bringing the virus into the building?